 Unfortunately, this responsibility may not be as simple as it sounds.
 It may be a good idea for your beneficiary to meet with a tax expert or attorney for assistance.
 Your beneficiary or executor will need to take these steps:

 - If you have retirement accounts at several institutions at the time of your death, review all of your retirement account statements to see what distributions have already been taken.

 - Contact each custodian (institution where the account is held) to determine if other distributions need to be made.
-To fully understand the ways in which RMD obligations can be satisfied using multiple accounts of a given type, refer to the

 - Finally, arrange to have any remaining required distributions withdrawn from those accounts by December 31.

 The withdrawals made after your date of death will be distributed directly to your beneficiary and all pretax contributions and earnings included in the withdrawal amount will be taxable to the beneficiary as ordinary income.
 They will not be included with your other taxable income in that year.

 Upon your death, your beneficiary (or beneficiaries) becomes the new account owner of that particular retirement account.
 The options, legal obligations, and deadlines your beneficiary must meet are very detailed and complex.